stephendade/Rpanion-server/README.md

 Use ``npm version minor`` to create a new release.
 This will also update ``CHANGELOG.md``.

+To produce a disk image from a SD card, insert the card and run ``./deploy/create_image.sh``.

 ## Running as a Service

 To have Rpanion-server running on automatically on boot, there is an included systemd service file.